 - distribute copies of the work; or

 - publicly display the work.

 Unfortunately, in reality, this isn’t as good as it sounds.
 On the one hand, very few people register their works so the majority of infringement cases do not include statutory damages but only the profit from the infringing sales, or if proven, the lost sales the copyright holder may have received as a result of the infringement.
-Most of these marketplace seller don’t sell much so there is little profit form infringing goods.
+Most of these marketplace sellers don’t sell much so there is little profit from infringing goods.
 Remember the statistics from earlier?
-There are 1.4 million sellers and about 30 million items sold each year.
-On average then each seller only sells a handful of items and often make very little profit from them.
-This sellers that are moving a lot of product are selling a few of a many different items, with no particular item generating significant income.
-Although large sales may happen, on the whole they are rare.
+There are 4.3 million sellers and about 60 million items sold each year.
+On average then, each seller only sells a handful of items and often makes very little profit from them.
+The sellers that are moving a lot of products are selling a few of many different items, with no particular item generating significant income.
+Although large sales may happen, on the whole, they are rare.
 Since entitles only to the infringing profit and lost sales, the potential award may not be enough to warrant a lawsuit.

 Etsy, Copyright Infringement and China

 As mentioned earlier, the vast majority of sellers in the Etsy marketplace are small mom-and-pop type stores that generate profit in the tried and true method of buying low and selling high.
 Etsy provides the infrastructure which helps the sellers limit their expenses, enabling them to sell goods at reasonable rates, often below similar items found in competitors’ sites outside of Etsy.
 How do Etsy sellers buy such cheap products?
 They buy from China, through online wholesalers, such as Alibaba.com.